python/cpython/Doc/library/readline.rst

   The underlying Readline library API may be implemented by the ``libedit`` library instead of GNU readline.
-  On MacOS X the :mod:`readline` module detects which library is being used at run time.
+  On macOS the :mod:`readline` module detects which library is being used at run time.

   The configuration file for ``libedit`` is different from that